Albert-Corson/area/README.md

 # start expo
 yarn start
 # in expo shell, press i to start ios emulator, or a for android
+# you can run the app directly on your phone thanks to the expo app
 ```

 ## Services and Widgets implemented